Chequered Flag: Today's Headlines At A Glance

 Photo Credit: Envato

-Here are the top stories, including tax demand against Maruti Suzuki and more.
+Here are the top stories, including Amitabh Bachchan's new property acquisition and more.

-Silver also rose to a new high of Rs 1.02 lakh per kilogramme.

 Photo Credit: Unsplash